Table of Contents

 Oil centrifuges separate a range of particle sizes that would otherwise require multiple filters of different sizes.
 The smallest particle size rating for a centrifuge is 0.5-microns.

 Industrial centrifuges incorporate heavy-duty construction that allows these centrifuges to last for decades of operation.
-In addition, with periodic maintenance, these centrifuges operate continuously over extended periods without the need for a stoppage.
-In other words, it is not uncommon for industrial centrifuges to operate for months without the need for shut down or operator involvement.
+In addition, with periodic maintenance, these centrifuges operate continuously over extended periods without needing a stoppage.
+In other words, it is not uncommon for industrial centrifuges to operate for months without the need for shutdown or operator involvement.

-The following is a list of the most prominent disadvantages of used oil centrifuges.
+The following list the most prominent disadvantages of used oil centrifuges.

-Compared to filters and tanks, the initial capital expenditure for centrifuges is relatively higher.
+The initial capital expenditure for centrifuges is relatively higher than for filters and tanks.
 However, the lower operating costs and labor cost savings quickly recover the additional expense.

 Used oil centrifuges are mechanically driven and therefore require utilities such as electricity and water for operation.
 Filters are primarily non-moving media that do not require utilities for operation.